Hebshi v. United States

 The lawsuit was filed in U.S. District Court for the Eastern District of Michigan by the American Civil Liberties Union, the ACLU of Michigan, the Detroit law firm of Goodman & Hurwitz, and the Washington, DC office of the law firm of Covington & Burling.

-Update: On March 31, 2014 the United States District Court for the Eastern District of Michigan issued a decision allowing Shoshana's racial profiling claims to go forward.
+Update: On March 31, 2014 and July 18, 2014 the United States District Court for the Eastern District of Michigan issued decisions allowing Shoshana's racial profiling claims to go forward.